Pat Sheehan (model): Career

 Pat Sheehan began appearing on Queen for a Day and the Colgate Comedy Hour in the early 1950s, as well as modeling for various magazines.
 She was discovered by Howard Hughes who signed her for his films The French Line and Son of Sinbad.
 She posed for magazines such as TV Fan, People Today, and TV Guide.

 She was in movies such as Kismet, Man with the Gun, Daddy Long Legs, and The Adventures of Hajji Baba.

 She was signed to NBC in January 1956, starring in The NBC Comedy Hour, with appearances on The Milton Berle Show, Texaco Star Theater, and The Chevy Show.
 Agnes Moorehead was her acting coach during this period, while Meredith Willson was her vocal coach.
 Her co-star, Jonathan Winters said of her, "Pat Sheehan?
-Lovely, yes lovely."
+Lovely, yes, lovely."
 She appeared in an episode of Blondie and had a dramatic role in an episode of Matinee Theater.

 She was Playboy magazine's Playmate of the Month for October 1958, tied with Mara Corday.
 Her centerfold was photographed by Sam Wu.
 Her centerfold was in Space Cowboys.
 Gigi was her last movie, in 1958.

 She dated Frank Sinatra, Phillip Lambro, and Rod Taylor.
 Shortly after Bing Crosby's first wife, Dixie Lee, died of ovarian cancer, he started dating Sheehan.
 Eventually, Crosby proposed to her.
 On May 4, 1958, she married Crosby's son, Dennis Crosby in Las Vegas, Nevada at The Tropicana Hotel where she was a showgirl.
 They had two children: Dennis Jr. and Patrick Anthony, and Franz Nicholas Gregory who Dennis adopted from the previous marriage in December 1958, rechristened Gregory Crosby.
 They divorced on July 3, 1964.

 Later life

 In her later years, Sheehan lived in Beverly Hills, California with her friend Gloria Haley Parnassus (Jack Haley's daughter).
 She was employed with Gucci, and did her last interview in 1995 for The Playmate Book: Five Decades of Centerfolds.
-After surviving cancer, she died of a heart attack on January 14, 2006, in Beverly Hills, California, aged 74 and was interred at Forest Lawn Memorial Park.
+After surviving cancer, she died of a heart attack on January 14, 2006, in Beverly Hills, aged 74 and was interred at Forest Lawn Memorial Park.
 Her sons, Dennis and Patrick, died years later.